Medicare Application Process

-There are certain situations in which you may qualify to automatically get Medicare Part A and Medicare Part B. If you are automatically enrolled you will receive in the mail your red, white, and blue Medicare card three months before your 65th birthday or your 25th month of disability.
+There are certain situations in which you may qualify for automatic enrollment in Medicare Parts A and B (Original Medicare).
+If you are automatically enrolled, you will receive your red, white, and blue Medicare card in the mail, three months before your 65th birthday or on your 25th month of disability.

-- If you are under the age of 65 and have a disability, you will automatically get Medicare Parts A and B after you get disability benefits from Social Security or from the RRB for two years.
+- If you are under 65 and have a disability, you will automatically get Medicare Parts A and B after receiving disability benefits from Social Security or RRB for two years.

-- If you have Amyotrophic Lateral Sclerosis (ALS) you will automatically get Medicare Part A and Part B the month your disability benefits begin.
+- If you have amyotrophic lateral sclerosis (ALS), you will automatically get Medicare Parts A and B the month your disability benefits begin.

-- If you live in Puerto Rico and get benefits from Social Security or the RRB you will automatically get Medicare Part A but if you want Medicare Part B as well you will need to sign up for it.
+- If you live in Puerto Rico and get benefits from Social Security or the RRB, you will automatically get Medicare Part A, but if you want Part B as well, you will need to sign up for it.
 You can find the form here.

-If you’re not receiving RRB or Social Security you will need to sign up for Medicare Parts A and B. If you qualify for Medicare because you have End-Stage Renal Disease (ESRD), you will need to sign up as well.
+If you’re not receiving RRB or Social Security, you will need to sign up for Medicare Parts A and B. If you qualify for Medicare because you have End-Stage Renal Disease (ESRD), you will need to sign up as well.
 You can find forms for enrolling online here.
-You can also call 1-800-MEDICARE (1-800-633-4227) TTY 1-877-486-2048.
+You can also call 1-800-MEDICARE (1-800-633-43327) TTY 1-877-486-2048.

 Initial Enrollment Questionnaire (IEQ)

-Medicare Advantage Plans, Prescription Drug Plans, & Medicare Supplement Policies
+Medicare Advantage Plans, Prescription Drug Plans, and Medicare Supplement Policies

-Once you are enrolled in Medicare Parts A & B, three additional options you may consider are Medicare Advantage Part C Plans, Medicare Prescription Drug Plans (Medicare Part D), and Medicare Supplement Policies (Medigap).
-Your first option, Medicare Advantage Plans are offered by private insurance companies which include all the benefits of Medicare Parts A & B and may include extra benefits like vision, hearing, dental, prescription, and wellness program coverage.
-In addition to your Medicare Part B premium, you would pay an additional amount in premium for this coverage.
-Examples of Medicare Advantage Plans are HMOs, PPOs, PFFS plans, MSAs and Special Needs Plans.
-You may enroll in a Medicare Advantage Plan when you first become eligible for Medicare or during the Open Enrollment Period, between October 15-December 7.
+Once you are enrolled in Medicare Parts A and B, three additional options you may consider are Medicare Advantage Plans (Part C), Medicare Prescription Drug Plans (Part D), and Medicare Supplement Insurance (Medigap).
+Your first option, Medicare Advantage (MA) Plans, are offered by private insurance companies and include all the benefits of Medicare Parts A and B. MA plans may also include additional benefits, such as vision, hearing, dental, prescription, and wellness program coverage.
+In addition to your Medicare Part B premium, you would pay a premium for MA coverage.
+Examples of Medicare Advantage Plans are HMOs, PPOs, PFFS plans, MSAs, and Special Needs Plans.
+You may enroll in a Medicare Advantage Plan when you first become eligible for Medicare or during the Open Enrollment Period which lasts from October 15 through December 7.

-Your second option is to add a Medicare Part D Prescription Drug Plan through a private insurer to cover costs of prescription drugs.
-If you don’t maintain prescription drug coverage without a break of more than sixty-three days or you may be charged a late enrollment penalty added to your Medicare Part D plan premium.
+Your second option is to add a Medicare Part D Prescription Drug Plan through a private insurer to cover the cost of prescription drugs.
+If you don’t maintain prescription drug coverage without a break of more than 63 days, you may be charged a late enrollment penalty in addition to your Part D plan premium.